What is a Special Dividend?

 4. A hybrid dividend policy – Cyclical companies

 Companies may use a special dividend in conjunction with their regular dividend policy to form a hybrid dividend policy.
-It can be seen with cyclical companies where they are largely affected by the economic outlook.
+This can be seen with cyclical companies where they are largely affected by the economic outlook.

 1. Perceived lack of investment opportunities

 A special dividend can be seen by investors as the company finding no better use for its cash reserves.
 In other words, investors may see the company facing a lack of reinvestment opportunities.
-It may have a negative impact on the company’s stock price as investors may believe its growth potential is decreasing.
+This may have a negative impact on the company’s stock price as investors may believe its growth potential is decreasing.

-2. Opportunity cost of a special dividend
+2. Opportunity cost

 Companies may declare a special dividend only to realize that they do not have enough cash to fund future projects.
 Therefore, the opportunity cost of declaring a special dividend is high.